 From Asian cuisine to American pub food, vegetarian to gourmet pizza, there’s a little bit of everything to choose from!
 We’ve compiled a list of some of the best restaurants in Burlington VT so you can pick the perfect spot for date night, takeout, or just an evening with friends.

-In no particular order, here are 10 of our favorite eateries we highly recommend if you live in or are visiting Burlington.
+In no particular order, here are our favorite eateries we highly recommend if you live in or are visiting Burlington.

 Fresh and local.
 Juniper Bar’s motto says it all!
 Located inside the gorgeous lakeside Hotel Vermont, Juniper Bar is a go-to for guests and locals alike.
 Upon entrance, you’ll be greeted with a stunning fireplace and chic, modern vibes.